US, Russia meet for talks amid tensions linked to Ukraine | Law-Order

 Moscow has sought to wrest a string of concessions from the US and its Western allies, including guarantees that NATO will no longer expand eastward into former Soviet states like Ukraine, along whose border Russia has amassed an estimated 100,000 troops in steps that have raised concerns about a possible deeper military intervention there.

-State Department spokesman Ned Price said that during Sunday's dinner Sherman "stressed the United States' commitment to the international principles of sovereignty, territorial integrity and the freedom of sovereign nations to choose their own alliances," a reference to Ukraine and its aspirations of joining NATO.
+State Department spokesman Ned Price said that during Sunday's dinner Sherman “stressed the United States' commitment to the international principles of sovereignty, territorial integrity and the freedom of sovereign nations to choose their own alliances”, a reference to Ukraine and its aspirations of joining NATO.
+Many analysts say any such accession would be years away at best.

 Sherman “affirmed that the United States would welcome genuine progress through diplomacy”, Price said in a statement.